puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 >**Note**: At present, PE only supports a single Base DN.
 >
 >  * Use of multiple user RDNs or group RDNs is not supported.
->  * Cyclical group relationships in Active Directory will prevent a user from logging in.

 ### Verify Directory Server Certificates